lara-zeus/bolt/docs/getting-started/installation.md

 ### Note about Filament Export

-pleasse note if you are using `alperenersoy/filament-export` in your app, then you must add the following to your composer.json file:
+please note if you are using `alperenersoy/filament-export` in your app, then you must add the following to your composer.json file:

 ```json
 require": {